 Law no. 2016-1691 of 9 December 2016 relating to transparency, the prevention of corruption and modernization of the economy, known as “Sapin 2”, created a general system for the protection of whistleblowers.

 With effect from 1 January 2018, this law requires any public or private organisation with at least 50 employees to put a clear, accessible and secure alert mechanism in place.

-ARTE guarantees that every employee faced with a situation that is contrary to the procedures, laws or regulations applicable to ARTE GEIE has the right, in complete confidence, to alert his or her management, or a dedicated contact such as the compliance officer, without fear of reprisal.
+ARTE guarantees that every member of staff or occasional external collaborator faced with a situation that is contrary to the procedures, laws or regulations applicable to ARTE GEIE has the right, in complete confidence, to alert his or her management, or a dedicated contact such as the compliance officer, without fear of reprisal.